krostar/config/README.md

 ## Motivation

 On any project I've made personnally or for a company, except if the project was really (really) small, I always needed at one point to be able to configure a component in the project (the http listening port, the database credential, a business configuration, ...).
 I've been using __viper__ for some times now, but I was not really happy about it for some reasons (usage of strings keys to get configuration, globally defined configuration which are a pita in big project to understand what's used where, and to use in test, ...).
-I also used __confita__ From my point of view a configuration package should:
+I also used __confita__ from which this project was inspired.

+From my point of view a configuration package should:

 - have a __priorization of "sources"__ (for example file < env < cli args)
 - be __strongly typed__ (it should not use string keys, or return interface{})